Art Attack: Characters

 "The Head" was a puppet stone bust, based on Constantine the Great, who would humorously recap the steps needed to produce the last art piece made.
 After doing this, he would usually show his own creation of the previous Art Attack, most times however getting it comically wrong to his own sorrow or annoyance.
 However, on occasion, by accidentally doing part of the instructions incorrectly, he would create a different effect to that desired and be proud of his work.
 At other times he would tell jokes or make puns, particularly after the Big Art Attacks.
-In series 1, "The Head" was played by Jim Sweeney; in series 2, Andrew O'Connor; from series 3, 4 and 5, having been redesigned as a puppet, he was voiced and operated by Francis Wright. and from series 6 and 7, he was voiced and operated by productor Tim Edmunds.
+In series 1, "The Head" was played by Jim Sweeney; in series 2, Andrew O'Connor; from series 3, having been redesigned as a puppet, he was voiced and operated by Francis Wright.
 "The Head" did not appear in series 12 and 13, or in series 18 and 19.

 In the revived series, The Head was replaced with a talking palm tree called "Vincent van Coconut", voiced by Tim Hibber.
 The name is a parody of Dutch painter Vincent van Gogh.